 # Take care of Wow64 version (if applicable) without registering an uninstaller

-@{ Source = 'SysWOW64'; Destination = ${env:ProgramFiles(x86)}; ExtraSetup = 'NoUninstall' }
+@{ Source = 'SysWOW64'; Destination = ${Env:ProgramFiles(x86)}; ExtraSetup = 'NoUninstall' }

 # Then take care of native version

-@{ Source = 'System32'; Destination = $env:ProgramFiles }
+@{ Source = 'System32'; Destination = $Env:ProgramFiles }

 )

-$oldDirectory = "$env:SystemRoot\{0}\ShellExt" -f $location.Source
+$oldDirectory = "$Env:SystemRoot\{0}\ShellExt" -f $_.Source

 $oldPath = "$oldDirectory\HashCheck.dll"